 A rest day in Pettigo, can be arranged should you wish to visit the historic Donegal Town with its castle dating back to the 15th century and the ruins of Donegal Abbey built in 1474.
 There are also great shopping opportunities.
 You can also take a leisurely ride on the forest trails.

 Departing the Moorlands, follow a forest track to the shores of Lough Derg, Ireland’s most famous Pilgrimage site, St. Patrick’s Purgatory on Saint’s Island – thousands of people travel here every summer for three days of prayer, penance and fasting.

 Arrive at Avondale Farmhouse where a warm welcome awaits with tea and homemade treats from the Leonard family.

-If availing of the rest day, explore the Pettigo area with it’s range of walks and local history.
-You can relax with a Reflexology treatment or Indian Head massage onsite with Mary who is a qualified therapist (Booking advisable). www.avondalefarmhouse.com or find us on facebook.
+If availing of the rest day, explore the Pettigo area with its range of walks and local history.
+You can relax with a Reflexology treatment or Indian Head massage onsite with Mary who is a qualified therapist (Booking advisable) www.avondalefarmhouse.com or find them on facebook.

-Leaving Pettigo follow a small track which brings you back to the shores of Lough Derg, this time on the north east shore.
-On leaving Lough Derg you follow a series of smaU forest tracks, riding along the Mullafa Mountain and Meenbog Hill, enjoying the peace and the comfort of wildlife to a warm welcome from Helena and Joe at Ardmoure Guesthouse.
+Leaving Pettigo follow a small track which brings you back to the shores of Lough Derg, this time on the North East shore.
+On leaving Lough Derg you follow a series of small forest tracks, riding along the Mullafa Mountain and Meenbog Hill, enjoying the peace and the comfort of wildlife to a warm welcome from Helena and Joe at Ardmourne Guesthouse.

 After breakfast say goodbye to your equine friends of the past week.